-The Spring Independent School District serves over 36,500 pre-kindergarten through twelfth-grade students in a diverse and growing district located 20 miles north of downtown Houston in an urban area of Harris County that spans 57 square miles.
+The Spring Independent School District serves nearly 37,000 pre-kindergarten through twelfth-grade students in a diverse and growing district located 20 miles north of downtown Houston.

-The campuses include three comprehensive high schools classified as 5A, an early college academy, and a high-school career academy where students take courses that are aligned with career interests.
-In addition, the district has six sixth- through eighth-grade middle schools, one middle school of choice that focuses on math, science and fine arts, one pre-kindergarten through second-grade primary school, one third- through fifth-grade intermediate school, and 24 pre-kindergarten through fifth-grade elementary schools, which include the district’s LEED Gold Certified school.
+The district’s 37 campuses include 18 schools constructed during the last decade and numerous renovations, which ensure that learning takes place in secure, technologically advanced and well-maintained facilities that offer 21st century learning opportunities.
+The campuses include three comprehensive high schools classified as 6A, an early college academy, and a high-school career academy where students take courses aligned with their career interests.
+In addition, the district has six middle schools serving grades six through eight; one middle school of choice that focuses on math, science and fine arts; and 25 pre-kindergarten through fifth-grade elementary schools.